Presidency of Ronald Reagan

+Historians and political scientists generally rank Reagan in the upper tier of American presidents, and consider him to be one of the most important presidents since Franklin D. Roosevelt.
+Supporters of Reagan's presidency have pointed to his contributions to the economic recovery of the 1980s, the peaceful end of the Cold War, and a broader restoration of American confidence.
+Reagan's presidency has also received criticism for rising budget deficits and wealth inequality during and after his presidency.
+Due to Reagan's popularity with the public and advocacy of American conservatism, some historians have described the period during and after his presidency as the Reagan era.

 Background

 Conservative shift in politics

 Even prior to becoming president, Reagan was the leader of a dramatic conservative shift that undercut many of the domestic and foreign policies that had dominated the national agenda for decades.
 A major factor in the rise of conservatism was the growing distrust of government in the aftermath of the Watergate scandal.
 While distrust of high officials had been an American characteristic for two centuries, Watergate engendered heightened levels of suspicion and encouraged the media to engage in a vigorous search for scandals.
 An unexpected new factor was the emergence of the religious right as a cohesive political force that gave strong support to conservatism.

 Other factors in the rise of the conservative movement were the emergence of a "culture war" as a triangular battle among conservatives, traditional liberals, and the New Left, involving such issues as individual freedom, divorce, sexual freedom, abortion, and homosexuality.
 A mass movement of population from the cities to the suburbs led to the creation of a new group of voters less attached to New Deal economic policies and machine politics.
-Meanwhile, it became socially acceptable for conservative Southern whites, especially well educated suburbanites, to vote Republican.
+Meanwhile, it became socially acceptable for conservative Southern whites, especially well-educated suburbanites, to vote Republican.
 Though the civil rights legislation of the 1960s had been a triumphal issue for liberalism and had created a new, pro-Democratic black electorate, it had also destroyed the argument that whites had to vote Democratic to protect segregation in the South.
 Responding to these various trends, Reagan and other conservatives successfully presented conservative ideas as an alternative to a public that had grown disillusioned with New Deal liberalism and the Democratic Party.
 Reagan's charisma and speaking skills helped him frame conservatism as an optimistic, forward-looking vision for the country.